pangolinjs/docs/docs/v3/guide/usage.md

 ## Copy Utility

 Files that don’t fit in the above mentioned categories can be integrated into the styleguide with the copy utility `src/copy.js`.
-To copy files from Node modules, install the module with `yarn add module-name` or `npm install --save module-name` and add files or folders to `copy.js`.
+To copy files from Node modules, install the module with `npm install --save module-name` and add files or folders to `copy.js`.

 `copy.js` contains an array of objects.
 Each object is a copy instruction and has a `folder`, `files`, `dest` and optional `exclude` key.